OcelotHero/miniRT/res/scenes/bonus/Readme.txt

 				-> value can be within the range of (-inf, inf) color or path_to_json as aforementioned

+	cn: CONE
+		x,y,z	- position vector
+			-> each value can be within the range of (-inf, inf) x,y,z	- axis vector
+			-> each value can only be within the range of [-1, 1], i.e. normalized coordinate r1		- front cap radius
+			-> value can be within the range of (-inf, inf) r2		- back cap radius
+			-> value can be within the range of (-inf, inf) h		- height
+			-> value can be within the range of (-inf, inf) given in degrees color or path_to_json as aforementioned

 	tr: TRIAGL
 		x,y,z	- position vector
 			-> each value can be within the range of (-inf, inf)